 Cancer is a devastating disease that can have a profound impact on individuals, families, and communities.
-Solid tumor cancers, such as glioblastoma (brain cancer), pancreatic cancer, and melanoma are among the most aggressive and challenging to treat with few treatment options and poor treatment outcomes.
-While recent advances in immunotherapy and other technologies have shown a dramatic improvement over traditional chemotherapies, effective treatments for many solid tumors remain elusive.
+Solid tumor cancers, such as pancreatic cancer and glioblastoma multiforme (a form of brain cancer) are among the most aggressive and challenging to treat with few treatment options and poor treatment outcomes.
+While recent advances in immunotherapy and other technologies have shown improvements, effective treatments for many solid tumors remain elusive.

-Focal Medical uses its iontophoretic delivery systems to deliver powerful chemotherapeutic agents, precisely targeting the cancer cells and avoiding more general exposure to the often toxic properties of these drugs.
-Our goal is to apply Focal Medical’s technology to improve health outcomes for patients with solid tumors.
+Focal Medical uses its iontophoretic delivery system to deliver powerful anti-cancer agents, precisely targeting the tumor via non-circulatory pathways and avoiding exposure of healthy organs with its associated toxicity.
+Our goal is to apply Focal Medical’s technology to improve health outcomes for patients with solid tumor cancers.

 Pancreatic cancer cells are susceptible to anti-cancer agents; the consistent limitation is achieving therapeutic levels of drug in the target organ without causing a deterioration of the patient’s overall health due to systemic toxicity.

-In our lead program, we are targeting locally advanced non-resectable pancreatic cancer and are shifting the paradigm in how therapy is delivered.
-We empower gemcitabine (an FDA approved chemotherapeutic) to deliver its anti-cancer effect directly to the tumor precisely and specifically with the goal to reduce tumor burden and restage non-resectable tumors to a resectable condition.
+In our lead program, we are targeting locally advanced nonresectable pancreatic cancer and are shifting the paradigm in how therapy is delivered.
+We empower gemcitabine (an FDA approved chemotherapeutic) to deliver its anti-cancer effect directly to the tumor precisely and specifically with the goal to reduce tumor burden and restage nonresectable tumors to resectable.

 While this is our lead program, we expect to utilize our technology more broadly and open a new treatment approach for a range of challenging to treat solid tumors.